gvwilson/sensibleadventures/bookster/bookster.md

 "Oh saints," Erileine whispered.
 She grabbed her father's sleeve.
 "It's banefire!
 Paere, it's banefire!"

 "It most certainly is," Thomas said.
-The patterns on his coat swirled madly.
+The patterns on his jacket swirled madly.
 "I *know*," he added under his breath.
 "Just give me a moment."

 "What are you doing?"
 Gaeston asked as the boat drifted closer to the mountain.

-"Letting you off," the magician replied curtly.
+"Letting you off," the magician replied without taking his eyes off the approaching mountainside.

 "What?!"

 *Whoomp!* Another burst of fire lit the sky above them.
 The acrid tang of burning pine caught inside Erileine's throat.

 "I said, I'm letting… you… *off*," Thomas repeated, his usual mocking humor gone.
 "Laeuc, those branches up ahead–throw a tether around